British Triathlon Big Weekend

 Qualify for the London Team

 Selection of the London Inter-Regional Championships (IRC) team (T2 & T3 categories) for 2019 will be based on the performance in the regional series triathlon events; The Bridge, Crystal Palace and Trinity triathlons.
+The will be no test event this year.

 |Crystal Palace||12th May||Enter Here|